Art Workshops for Health Care Staff

 Research presentation in Bristol

-On June 19-21 we took part in an international conference „Culture, Health and Wellbeing“ in Bristol (UK).
+In 2017, June 19-21 we took part in an international conference „Culture, Health and Wellbeing“ in Bristol (UK).
 This biannual event is one of two major arts for health events in the world (another event is the annual International Arts and Health Conference in Australia).

 The event in Bristol was attended by over 500 people from 22 countries.
 The programme included oral presentations of projects and research, workshops, theatre and music presentations, exhibitions, panel and round table discussions.
 In the spotlight there were themes of cultural policy, social exclusion, widely discussed the new tendencies in arts for health, etc. Considerable attention this year was given to the theme of ageing, dementia and Alzheimer‘s.
 The closing presentation was given by Clive Parkinson and Vic McKeen, who presented their collaborative work in the project “Harmonic Oscillator”.
 It was the second presentation of this project after event in Vilnius.